 - Scotland have only ever won one Olympic medal as Scotland, when the men's field hockey team won a bronze medal at the 1908 Summer Games.

-Athletes from Scotland
+Great athletes from Scotland

 - Chris Hoy (cycling)